 Yakima Valley Farm Workers Clinic offers support for diabetes patients

-According to the CDC the number of people with diabetes in 1980 totaled 5.6 million.
+The number of people with diabetes in 1980 totaled 5.6 million, according to the Centers for Disease Control (CDC).
 In less than four decades that number has increased to more than 20 million.
-Yakima Valley Farm Workers Clinic providers are working with patients to help manage, control, and prevent diabetes and its consequences.
+Yakima Valley Farm Workers Clinic health care teams are working with patients to help manage, control, and prevent diabetes and its consequences.

 Diabetes is a condition in which the body does not properly process glucose for use as energy.
 The pancreas makes a hormone called insulin to help glucose, or blood sugars, get into the cells of our bodies, in order to generate energy.

-There are two types of diabetes.
+There are two common types of diabetes, Type-1 and Type-2.
 A diabetic person either doesn't make enough insulin or can't effectively use their insulin.
-Type-1 Diabetes, also known as juvenile diabetes, is the condition where your body will not make enough insulin and is rarer; about 5 percent of all diagnosed cases are deemed as Type-1 Diabetes.
+Type-1 Diabetes, previously known as juvenile diabetes, is the condition where your body will not make enough insulin and is more rare; about 5 percent of all diagnosed cases are deemed as Type-1 Diabetes.

 “When a person has Type-1 Diabetes, they need insulin,” says Lori Kelley, Senior Director of Quality at Yakima Valley Farm Workers Clinic.